roryai/CV/README.md

 I have recently completed an intensive 16 week software development course at Makers Academy.
 I am now looking for a job as a software developer.

 I have worked for myself for the last three years running a business that I founded.
-I changed careers to learn to code so that I can do something I love and make a positive change in the world.
+I decided to change careers in order to do something I love every day.
+I want to be able to bring my ideas to life and have the power to change my environment through the creative power of code.

-**Tech Skills: Ruby, Rails, Sinatra, JavaScript, React, Node.js, PostgreSQL, RSpec, Jasmine, HTML and CSS**
+**Languages and frameworks:** Ruby, javaScript, Rails, React, Sinatra, Node.js, PostgreSQL, RSpec, Jasmine, Selenium WebDriver, Capybara, HTML and CSS
+**Tech Skills:** Agile practices, TDD, BDD, Lean Software Development Principles, pair programming, OO principles, XP values

 __________________________________________________________________________________________________________________________________________________________
 [Skills and Strengths](#skills-and-strengths) | [Makers Academy](#makers-academy) | [Employment History](#employment-history) | [Interests](#interests)